spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 Setting Up Import Mappings
 ==========================

-Now that we have basic understanding on how Spine data looks like, let's see how to map the tables from :file:`Foods and nutrients.xlsx` into the input database.
+Now that we have basic understanding on what Spine data looks like, let's see how to map the tables from :file:`Foods and nutrients.xlsx` into the input database.

 Double-click the Import input item to open **Importer specification editor**.